VictorTennekes/miniRT/README.md

 # miniRT

-Project in which I discover the basic of raytracing.
+Project in which I discover the basics of raytracing.